 First of all, people with sleep apnea stop breathing when they sleep due to restricted airways.
 Snoring is often the first sign of the problem.
 Sleep apnea literally means ‘to sleep without breathing’.
 A person with sleep apnea may wake up a few times or many more times over the course of one night because they need to breathe.
 These pauses in breathing can last from a few seconds to half a minute, until the brain panics and wakes up.
 The sleeper goes back to sleep, and is usually unaware of how often they have woken up in the night.
 Sometimes they think it is the snoring that is the problem.

 Obviously, waking up that often in the night can make a person very tired the next day.
 As they woke without realizing in the night, sometimes they fall asleep for a few seconds or longer during the day, also without realizing it.
 Even if that doesn’t happen, tiredness leads to poor concentration, poor job performance, and memory loss, as well as an increased number of accidents.

 Another one of the cause and effects of sleep apnea is high blood pressure.
 High blood pressure is something that is already associated with poor diet, stress and obesity, and the stress of waking up frequently at night can make it worse.
 Not being able to breathe causes the oxygen level in your blood to drop, so that’s another issue making it harder to regulate those important numbers.
 As well, it can be hard to lose weight, or exercise if you are not getting a good night’s sleep, or if you are stressed by not getting a good night’s sleep.

-Heart disease, stroke, diabetes are other health problems that are more prevalent in people with obstructive sleep apnea and are more difficult to treat for the same reasons.
+Heart disease, stroke and diabetes are other health problems that are more prevalent in people with obstructive sleep apnea and are more difficult to treat for the same reasons.
 A good night sleep can make everything seem better and make life easier to manage.